detfaellesdesignsystem/dkfds-components/examples/gulp/README.md

-# Using the Standards with [Gulp]
+# Using the Gulp starter

-This example illustrates how to build custom CSS and JS from the Standards JavaScript with [Gulp].

 First, install the dependencies with [npm]: